 As part of the campaign, students created a petition that was launched at a Senior Campus BBQ and was followed up at the Maytime Fair and in school newsletters.
 The petition amassed 430 signatures in a period of a week and the Sustainability Committee, dividing itself into focus groups, worked with energy consultants specialising in LED and solar installation to prepare a business case.

 Environmental sustainability is also integrated into the College curriculum.
 At Kostka Hall Campus, Foundation students learnt about services provided to the community and as part of this, took on the responsibility of caring for a community garden.

 Gloves were donned and gardening tools retrieved to help prepare the garden beds.
-Under the guidance of Middle Years Environment Captain Charlie Wright-Smith together with Year 4 Ricci, the Foundation students were allocated to different garden beds to plant the new vegetables in clusters.
+Foundation students were allocated to different garden beds to plant the new vegetables in clusters.